mmoayyed/mmoayyed.github.io/_posts/2019-11-01-cas62x-codebase-feature-build.md

     -DskipNestedConfigMetadataGen=true'
 ```

-Note the use of the `testCategoryType` parameter as well as the actual task that runs the tests (`test` vs `testRedis`).
-To learn more about other available categories and how they are executed, please [take a look here][cascitests].

 To make things more comfortable, CAS ships with a ready-made script that handles all of this for you:

 ```bash